multiplicit-com/Google-Sheets-Number-Distribution-AppScript-formula/README.md

 All the numbers at each step will add up to the the 'goal' you provided.
 When expressed as a percentage the percentage of each 'step' will add up to 100%.

-Note - there is also a verion for Excel, which you can find here: https://github.com/multiplicit-com/Excel-Number-Distribution-VBA
+Note - there is also a version for Excel, which you can find here: https://github.com/multiplicit-com/Excel-Number-Distribution-VBA

 ## Distribution Models